 Cost-effectiveness in Certain Applications

 While the initial cost of aluminum can sometimes be higher than other materials, its benefits often translate to cost savings in the long run.
 The reduced weight can lead to savings in transportation and handling.
 Its resilience against corrosion diminishes the need for frequent replacements or maintenance.
-Furthermore, the ease with which aluminum can be recycled makes it a more sustainable choice, potentially leading to cost savings regarding environmental compliance or green initiatives.
+Being recyclable also makes it a more sustainable choice, potentially leading to cost savings regarding environmental compliance or green initiatives.
 In many applications, aluminum shapes emerge as an economically sound choice when the lifecycle costs are considered.

 Future Trends in Aluminum Shapes and Design